hijkzzz/alpha-zero-gomoku/README.md

 ![](https://github.com/hijkzzz/alpha-zero-gomoku/blob/master/assets/gomoku_gui.png)

 ## TODO
-* a prediction Queue for Policy Value Network
+* Policy Value Network Pool with Task Queue(The performance of the parallel MCTS is limited by a single neural network)

 ## Notice
 * If your computer is out of memory, reduce the number of threads or pre-allocated tree nodes(mcts.cpp, #define thread_object_pool_size) for each thread.